ba-st/Ansible/README.md

 To load the project in a Pharo image or declare it as a dependency of your project follow this [instructions](docs/Installation.md).

+Acknowledgements

+- To @tonyg the author of the [Squeak version](http://www.squeaksource.com/AMQP).
+- To @gstn-caruso for porting it to Cuis.
+See https://github.com/Cuis-Smalltalk/AMQP.

 ## Contributing

 Check the [Contribution Guidelines](CONTRIBUTING.md)